Environment

 Mei Lau | Better World Info

-Environmental prizes such as the Earthshot Prize and Global Green Awards celebrate, honour, and support the work of inspiring organisations and individuals who, often at risk to their own lives, champion for the safeguarding of our precious environment.
+Environmental prizes such as the Earthshot Prize and Global Green Awards celebrate, honour, and support the work of inspiring organisations and individuals who, often at risk to their own lives, champion the safeguarding of our precious environment.

 A white seabird is sitting on a rocky shoreline surrounded by red and blue plastic fishing nets and other debris.